kthurman59/bookcollect/README.md

-Book Collection
+<h1>Book Collection</h1>

-Welcome to the Book Collection project!
+<h2>Welcome to the Book Collection project!</h2>

 This backend project focuses on managing a collection of books, showcasing essential backend development skills in a simplified domain.

-Features
+<h3>Features</h3>
 Authentication: Secure user authentication system.
 Data Modeling and Management: Robust data model for books, authors, genres, and users.
 API Design: Well-designed RESTful API for CRUD operations on books, authors, and genres.